anna-marie-vos/Installs/README.md

 # Installing Python
 * ubuntu already has a python installed.
 To check the version: python --version
 * if you want to check which version of python3 is installed: python3 --version
-* To install latest version: sudo apt-get upgrade
+* To install latest version: sudo apt-get upgrade python3

 # Installing Unity on Linux
 * go to the unity forum for linux: https://forum.unity3d.com/threads/unity-on-linux-release-notes-and-known-issues.350256/
 * scroll to the bottom to find the latest revision and download that.
 * to uninstall unity type: sudo apt-get remove unity-editor -y

+# Setting up emails